| || |

 BETA BUDDIES SIGNS EVERYONE SHOULD KNOW.
 EVERYONE.

 "You are so lucky that you caught it so early on.".
 I cannot even begin to tell you the amount of times I have heard these words over the past six years since Joe was diagnosed at the age of three.
 A general misconception seems to be that people can just be hanging out living with Type 1 diabetes for years on end. undiagnosed, seemingly unaffected.
 This is simply untrue. ?.
 3 year old Joe ~ about a month prior to diagnosis. ?.
 This weekend I have read about missed type 1 diagnoses in adults.

 | SATURDAY, SEPTEMBER 8, 2012

 Admittedly, I am not good at this sort of thing.
 Hard to find the right words.
 What to say?
 Then there is the distance.
 So, shared silence is impossible.
 Hard.
 I have been hitting up Google for grief quotes for Meri.
 She will lay Ryan's body to rest today; she and her friends and family will celebrate his life today.
 Today.
+I think we all are struggling with knowing what to say, how to say it.
 The grief quotes.

 BETA BUDDIES No Joe, It Is Not A Cigar.